FabioPINO/science-docs/index.md

 ### POD and DMD decomposition of numerical and experimental data

 In the summer of 2016 I was a stagiaire at the von Karman Institute for Fluid Dynamics in Belgium.
 I studied two data decomposition methods: **Proper Orthogonal Decomposition** and **Dynamic Mode Decomposition**.
-Using concepts from linear algebra and dynamical systems within `Matlab` scripts, I approximated velocity profile in the pulsating Poiseuille flow and the velocity field in the flow behind a cylinder.
+Using concepts from linear algebra and dynamical systems within `Matlab` scripts I approximated velocity profile in the pulsating Poiseuille flow and the velocity field in the flow behind a cylinder.

 I wrote my final report with the aim that it will be an educational tool, collecting the knowledge I gained for future students.